-This directive is related to the dynamic/l directive.
-It tells the system that the predicate may be modified using assert/l, retract/l, etc., during execution of the program.
+This directive is related to the dynamic/1 directive.
+It tells the system that the predicate may be modified using assert/1, retract/1, etc., during execution of the program.
 Unlike normal shared dynamic data, however, each thread has its own clause list for the predicate.
 As a thread starts, this clause list is empty.
-If there are still clauses when the thread terminates, these are automatically reclaimed by the system (see also volatile/l).
+If there are still clauses when the thread terminates, these are automatically reclaimed by the system (see also volatile/1).
 The thread_local property implies the properties dynamic and volatile.